Frequently Asked Questions

 How do I signup to volunteer?

-We have a combined signup schedule page in the menu of the website.
-One hour shifts include greeter, host/hostess, moderator, and performer.
+Check the Volunteer page in the menu of the website or contact the Volunteer Organizer in the OSFest Discord server.
+One hour shifts include greeter, host/hostess, leader, and performer.
 Signup for as many or as few as you like!
-Be sure to check-in with our Organizers and to share our Hypergrid Tips and Tricks page so that everyone attending has a great user experience!
+Be sure to check-in with our Team and to share our Hypergrid Tips and Tricks on our Suitcases page so that everyone attending has a great user experience!

 I want to see photos of previous Fests!

 No problem!
-Here’s a slide show on our History page.
-We will be adding more photos soon!
+There are slide shows on our History page.
+We will be adding more photos as OSFest happens!

 Is there anything else?

 Yes, there is!
 You should know that all kinds of useful information is available on our website!
-Here’s a list of pages from the menu: Home, Blog, Team, History, Register, Volunteer SignUp, Call for Sponsors, FAQ, Hypergrid Tips and Tricks, and Policies.
+Here’s a list of pages from the menu: Home, Team, Sponsors, Participants, Register, Volunteer, Policies, FAQ, Suitcases, Calendar, History, Blog.
 You may want to set aside an hour or so to methodically go from tab to tab, so you get the big picture.

 Oh, and one more thing: we have a Discord server.
 Click the link or hit the big button that says, Join us on Discord below.
 There's also a button on the far right upper menu that does the same thing.

 Lastly, we sure could use volunteers!
 (Subtle hint).
 It’s a lot of fun and you’ll meet a lot of cool folks by doing that.
-Check out the Volunteer Signup page.
-See you in July!
+Check out the Volunteer page.
+See you at OSFest!

 Have a question that we didn't answer here?